nwhitehead/go-dbd-sqlite/README.md

 [go-dbi](http://github.com/thomaslee/go-dbi), a database interface for the [Go](http://golang.org) programming language.

+__WARNING: THIS IS PRE-ALPHA SOFTWARE__

 ## Status

 Pre-Alpha.

 ## Overview

-This package provides a MySQL driver for go-dbi.
+This package provides an sqlite driver for go-dbi.
 For more information about go-dbi, please check out the [go-dbi](http://github.com) project on github.

 ## Installation